Skip to main content

 Objective

-The consortium ensures broad industry involvement, with over a third of partners being European, national, and regional furniture associations with good connections to the industry.
-Other partners are seven furniture sector companies (four being SMEs) and seven research organisations.
+The consortium ensures broad industry involvement, with over a third of its partners being European, national, and regional furniture associations that maintain strong connections to the industry.
+Other partners include seven companies from the furniture sector (four of which are SMEs) and seven research organizations.

-Additionally, R-evolve will convene relevant stakeholders, initiating a Community of Practice for a circular furniture industry.
+Additionally, R-evolve will bring together relevant stakeholders to initiate a Community of Practice for a circular furniture industry.
 This collaborative effort aims to foster knowledge exchange and further advance sustainability within the sector.

 Keywords